Dengue fever A90.x

 This section has been translated automatically.

 Dengue viruses (DEN1-DEN4).
-In the genus Flavivirus of the family Flaviviridae, whose prototype is the yellow fever virus, dengue viruses form a separate group.
+Dengue viruses form a separate group in the genus Flavivirus of the Flaviviridae family, the prototype of which is the yellow fever virus.
 The CLDN1 protein acts as a receptor for the virus to enter the cell.

 Occurrence/Epidemiology